 I haven't played Halo 3 seriously in quite a while, you might say that I'm actually a bit bored with it.
 But nonetheless, when I was way into Halo I made quite a few of maps using the in-game editor, Forge.
 If you have a copy of Halo 3 lying around then do me a favor and take these maps for a spin, will you?

 When I started building this map I had two distinct goals.
 I wanted a map with a layer of floating platforms where you could easily hopfrom one to another.
 And I also wanted enough room on the floor so that you could easily drive a ghost around without too much trouble.
 I felt like this combination would create a nice layered experience for the players.
 And for the most part, I think I was right.
 Through the first few playtests I've found that Slayer and KOTH variants are the most enjoyable.

 Remember that scene in Aliens where the marines are defending themselves against hordes and hordes of monsters?
 Yeah, here it is in Halo.

 Well, that scene was just one of my inspirations for this map.
 When I started I already had a few decent maps under my metaphorical belt, but my problem with those maps was how they were much too small for larger parties.
 With the goal of creating a compelling zombie map for larger groups I began working on Academy Redux.
 Check out the Forgehub thread where I explain how the gameplay works out on this map.
-Start the Conversation
+3 Comments

 The Giant Bomb team must have done something right because I'm having a blast just adding screenshots to some of the more barren game pages.
 And that's weird, because usually I never like contributing to the greater good.
 I must have added at least four screenshots to the Jurassic Park for Genesis page and I added a screenshot to the Aliens: Colonial Marines page.
 In addition to that I made quite a few posts in the forums and made a thread about how Tomonobu Itagaki has skin problems.
 By the way, that guy is gross as heck, wanna see?